itsmeSamrat/Face-Recognition-System-for-Student-Attendance/README.md

 - Proceed to set up your Firebase database.
 Download the required credentials from Firebase and save them as **serviceAccountKey.json** .
 - Locate the **initial_database.py** file in the misc directory.
 Open it and find the designated section to paste your database URL.
 If your setup and credentials are correct, the script will add the data to the database.
 - Once you've created the database, run the **initial_encoding.py** Python file.
 Ensure that you've placed the image file in the **static/Files/Image** directory and named it with the corresponding user ID from the database.
 This allows us to associate user images with their unique identification numbers.
 Additionally, this encoding step will generate a pickle file used for the face recognition model.
 - With the previous steps completed, execute the **webapp.py** script.
 If all the credentials and dependencies are correctly set up, the web application should start running.
-You can refer to the **[demo](https://youtu.be/Zc-t0mjkiWk)** for a visual representation.
+You can refer to the **[demo video](https://youtu.be/Zc-t0mjkiWk)** for a visual representation.
 - Lastly, show your support by giving the repository a star! 🙂😁

 Thank you. ✌✌